JsKingBoo/JsKingBoo.github.io/RiotAPIChallengeApril2016/README.md

  - `reset`: Helper function to reset the game
  - `createBoard`: Generates a valid board using the `board` variable.
 Called directly before `buildPolyominos`
  - `buildPolyominos`: Generates hints from a valid board.
 Called directly after `createBoard`, and calls `clearBoard` directly afterwards
- - `clearBoard`: Empties the board.
+ - `clearBoard`: Helper function that empties the board.
  - `drawBoard`: Draws the board on the screen
  - `drawInfo`: Draws the current brush, the brush selector, and the submit button
  - `drawHints`: Draws the hints button panel on the left side of the screen